Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/cast.rst

 *************

-This modifier shifts the shape of a mesh, curve, surface or lattice to any of a few pre-defined shapes (sphere, cylinder, cuboid).
+This modifier shifts the shape of a mesh, curve, surface or lattice to any of a few predefined shapes (sphere, cylinder, cuboid).

 It is equivalent to the *To Sphere* tool in *Edit Mode* :menuselection:`Mesh --> Transform --> To Sphere`, :kbd:`Shift-Alt-S`